geoip-lite/node-geoip/README.md

 Copyright
 ---------

-`geoip-lite` is Copyright 2011-2018 Philip Tellis <philip@bluesmoon.info> and the latest version of the code is available at https://github.com/bluesmoon/node-geoip
+`geoip-lite` is Copyright Philip Tellis <philip@bluesmoon.info> and other contributors, and the latest version of the code is available at https://github.com/bluesmoon/node-geoip

 License